 8. Southern European Cow’s Milk, Goat’s Milk, Sheep’s Milk and Buffalo Milk

-Now, we want to stick to the listed types of milk because they’re the only milks that contain casein A-2 protein.
+Now, we want to stick to the listed types of milk because they’re the only milk that contain casein A-2 protein.
 We want to stay away from casein-A1.

 So, stick to Southern European cow’s milk, goat’s milk, and buffalo milk.
 Health foods stores are pretty good about carrying these.
 Also, consider these milks an indulgence and consume them only in moderate quantities.

-Now, I strongly suggest only 4 ounces of daily protein should come from grass-fed or pasture-raised meat.
+Dr. Gundry strongly suggests eating only 4 ounces of daily protein, that comes from grass-fed or pasture-raised meat.

 So, while the following meats are acceptable, please remember they should only be consumed in limited quantities.

 - Pork (humanely raised)